Compare GO MARKETS Versus EASYMARKETS and IC Markets broker accounts.

 GO Markets Vs easyMarkets Regulation and Licensing

 Never trade on a market that is not sufficiently regulated.
-This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is held with a regulated brokerage.
-Checking to see if GO Markets and easyMarkets are regulated is not a hard task.
-The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that GO Markets or easyMarkets have these in place please be extremely cautious before you proceed with them.
+Only submit your bank card information or invest money on financially regulated websites.
+It would help if you made sure with certainty that your money is held with a regulated brokerage.
+Checking whether GO Markets and easyMarkets are regulated is not a hard task.
+The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that GO Markets or easyMarkets have these in place, please be extremely cautious before you proceed with them.